How to Make Smoked Marlin (Smoke Your Own Catch at Home!)

 Charcoal

-Note: If you don’t have a smoker you can use cedar planks for whitefish, or a pellet grill, it gives you fish a smoky flavor in under 10 minutes.
+Note: If you don’t have a smoker, you can use cedar planks for whitefish or a pellet grill.
+It gives fish a smoky flavor in under 10 minutes.

-In a bowl, combine the brine ingredients and allow it to sit while you prepare the meat.
+Combine the brine ingredients in a bowl and allow it to sit while you prepare the meat.

 You need these brine ingredients to prepare marlin.